 It’s time to set the record straight once and for all.
-Is online gambling in Malaysia really illegal?
-For the curious-minded Malaysians who are just planning to get into online casinos and betting, it’s important to know whether online betting in Malaysia is considered legal or not.
+Is online gambling Malaysia really illegal?
+For the curious-minded Malaysians who are just planning to get into online casinos and online betting Malaysia, it’s important to know whether online betting Malaysia is legal or not.

 Laws Covering Gambling in Malaysia

 Let’s refer to the laws covering gambling or betting in Malaysia.
 There are 2 major laws, and 1 religious.

 This is the major legislation outlawing gambling in Malaysia.

 Basically, it prohibits all forms of gambling, and all transactions & communications made because of it.